cb-v4s/ghoulies/README.md

 ### Overview

-This is web-based platform that enables users to host and join virtual meetups in a game-like environment allowing them to interact with others through text chat.
+This is a web-based platform that enables users to host and join virtual meetups in a game-like environment allowing them to interact with others through text chat.

 View Live [localhost](http://localhost/)
 REST API Docs [:8000/docs/index.html](http://localhost:8000/docs/index.html)